Frequentist properties of Bayesian inequality tests: Results and discussion

-Although the implicit $\Pr(H_0)$ partially explains \cref{thm:multi}\ref{thm:multi-sub}, the shape of $\Theta_0$ still plays an important role.
-For example, in $\R^2$, let $\vecf{\theta}=(\theta_1,\theta_2)$ and $H_0:\theta_1\theta_2\ge0$, so $\Theta_0$ comprises the first and third quadrants (and thus is not contained in any half-space).
-This $\Theta_0$ is the same ``size'' as the half-space $\{\vecf{\theta} : \theta_1\ge0\}$.
-However, with bivariate normal sampling and posterior distributions, \cref{thm:multi}\ref{thm:multi-half} implies the Bayesian test of the half-space has exact size $\alpha$, whereas the size of the Bayesian test of $H_0:\theta_1\theta_2\ge0$ may be strictly above or below $\alpha$, depending on the correlation.
+Although the implicitly small $\Pr(H_0)$ partially explains \cref{thm:sub}, the shape of $\Theta_0$ also plays an important role.
+For example, in $\R^2$, let $\vecf{\theta}=(\theta_1,\theta_2)$ and $H_0 \colon \theta_1\theta_2 \ge 0$, so $\Theta_0$ comprises the first and third quadrants (and thus is not contained in any half-space).
+This $\Theta_0$ is the same ``size'' as the half-space $\{\vecf{\theta} : \theta_1 \ge 0\}$.
+However, with bivariate normal sampling and posterior distributions, \cref{thm:half} implies the Bayesian test of the half-space has size $\alpha$, whereas the size of the Bayesian test of $H_0 \colon \theta_1\theta_2\ge0$ may be either strictly above or equal to $\alpha$, depending on the correlation.
 For example, let $\vecf{X}=(X_1,X_2)$ have a bivariate normal sampling distribution with $\Corr(X_1,X_2)=-1$.
-Then the test is equivalent to a scalar test where $H_0$ is a finite, closed interval, in which case the Bayesian test's size strictly exceeds $\alpha$ by \cref{thm:1d}\ref{thm:1d-sub}.
-The same holds for other negative correlations, but size dips below $\alpha$ as the correlation gets closer to zero (and is strictly below $\alpha$ at zero correlation and positive correlations); see \citet[\S3.2]{Kaplan2015b} for details.
-This example also shows that, unlike for the one-dimensional \cref{thm:1d}\ref{thm:1d-non}, there are interesting, non-pathological examples for \cref{thm:multi}\ref{thm:multi-non} where size is strictly above $\alpha$.
+Then the test is equivalent to a scalar test where $H_0$ is a finite, closed interval, in which case the Bayesian test's size strictly exceeds $\alpha$ by \cref{thm:sub}.
+The same holds for other strong negative correlations, although size decreases to $\alpha$ as the correlation increases; see \cref{sec:app-bivariate} as well as \citet[\S3.2]{Kaplan2015b} for details.
+Also, simulation results in \cref{sec:ex-ordinal} show size can exceed $\alpha$ even with prior $\Pr(H_0)=1/2$.

+As a special case, \cref{thm:sub} can apply to $\Theta_0=\{\vecf{\theta} : g(\vecf{\theta}) \le g_0\}$ when $g(\cdot)$ is directionally differentiable, as in \citet{FangSantos2018} and others.
+For example, all the examples in Section 4 of \citet{FangSantos2018} concern $\vecf{\theta}$ belonging to a convex set.
+They provide a frequentist resampling scheme that is consistent and corresponding hypothesis tests that control asymptotic size.
+Thus, in cases like this where \cref{thm:sub} applies, not only is the Bayesian test's size strictly above $\alpha$, but it is also strictly above the size of an available frequentist test.